diku-dk/futhark/docs/language-reference.rst

 Declarations
 ------------

-A Futhark file or module consists of a sequence of declarations.
+A Futhark module consists of a sequence of declarations.
+Files are also modules.
 Each declaration is processed in order, and a declaration can only refer to names bound by preceding declarations.

 .. productionlist::
    dec:   `val_bind` | `type_bind` | `mod_bind` | `mod_type_bind`